RSamaium/CanvasEngine/docs/concepts/template-syntax.md

 ## Loops

-You can use the `@for` directive to loop over an array.
+You can use the `@for` directive to loop over an array or an object.

 ```angular-html
 <Container>